thechibuikem/thechibuikem/README.md

 I am an emerging software engineer and a computer science major in Lagos Nigeria.
-When I'm not coding I journal my tech journey on [LinkedIn](https://www.linkedin.com/in/david-chukwuemeka-870724289/) or write educative and fun stories on systems that make our world a better place on [medium](https://medium.com/@chukwuemekadavid).
+When I'm not coding I journal my tech journey on [LinkedIn](https://www.linkedin.com/in/david-chukwuemeka-870724289/) or write educative and fun stories about systems that make our world a better place on [medium](https://medium.com/@chukwuemekadavid).

 ---